ByAUJay

 2. Blockchain Node Security

-- Man-in-the-middle (MITM) attacks on RPC endpoints
+- Man-in-the-middle (MITM) attacks on RPC endpoints can be pretty sneaky.

-- Exposed APIs leading to data leaks
+- Exposed APIs can seriously put your data at risk, leading to leaks.

-- Malicious node attacks affecting consensus
+- Malicious node attacks can throw a wrench in the consensus process.

 3. Off-Chain Components

-- Insecure API endpoints
+- API endpoints that aren't secure

-- Supply chain attacks on dependencies
+- Supply chain attacks on third-party dependencies

 4. Cryptographic Operations